divya04-hue/bamoe9-k8s/README.md

 As you can see, security enforcements are practically absent or minimal and present (user roles enforcement) for demonstration purposes only.

 Minikube environment has been selected as a deployment target environment to demonstrate the simplicity of setup even on the developer's desktop.

+For configuration and distribution in Openshift see file with "*-ocp" suffix.

 ## Scenario